University of King's College: Late 18th century and 19th century

+These ideas continued during the development and appointments of the college's board, principals, and faculty.
+Influence in the development of the college came from the highest levels, including the first Bishop of Nova Scotia and Archbishop of Canterbury.
+The first Board of Governors include the colony's governor, lieutenant governor, chief justice, the secretary of the colony, the speaker of the House of Assembly, the attorney general, and the solicitor general.

+The university was residential, tutorial, and closely tied to the Anglican Church.
+Only white, Anglican men could attend the college, and during the 19th century these students were required to adhere to the Thirty-nine Articles of the Anglican Church.
+As a result, several groups were barred from attending, including the Mi'kmaq, Francophones, Catholics, non-Anglican Protestants, and slaves, including those slaves owned by the founders of the town of Windsor.

+Other facts

 Upon discovering the chalice and paten of St. Peter's Anglican Church (West LaHave, Nova Scotia) were being sold in Halifax, Senator William Johnston Almon purchased them and donated them to the King's College Chapel (1891).
 The chalice is reported to be the oldest Anglican chalice in Canada, dated to c.
 1663.

 The Town of Windsor assert that students at King's College invented ice hockey c.
 1800 on Long Pond adjacent to the campus.
-(A similar game developed, perhaps independently, in Kingston, Ontario several years later which has led to occasional confusion about the sport's origins.)
+A similar game developed, perhaps independently, in Kingston, Ontario several years later which has led to occasional confusion about the sport's origins.

 The noted Canadian poet Sir Charles G. D. Roberts taught at King's College from 1885 to 1895.